 - See up-to-date forecasts and information about winter weather warnings on the Met Office website.

 - Visit the severe weather information page on the Suffolk County Council website.

-- Met Office’s Get Ready for Winter tips and advice pages
+- See the Met Office's Get Ready for Winter tips and advice pages.

 - get vaccinated against seasonal flu if you're eligible

 - check weather forecasts and take this into account when planning your day